Instructions for Recovering from Body Lift

 ACTIVITY after Body Lift

 - Physical Activity.
 Do NOT remain in bed all day.
 Although it will be uncomfortable it is imperative that you move around and at least take walks around the house in order to facilitate healing.
 Avoid lifting more than 5lbs, straining, bending, or any cardio activity.

 - Exercise.
 Light physical activity may be resumed 3-4 weeks after surgery.
 Remember to start easy and build back up to your previous exercise levels.
-At 4- 6 weeks or when further instructed by Dr. Anderson, more intense exercise can be started.
+At 4- 6 weeks or when further instructed by our plastic surgeons, more intense exercise can be started.
 Just know that swelling may transiently be worse with exercise.

 - Compression Garment.
 Expect to wear a compression garment all day and night for the first three weeks, and for a few weeks thereafter as wanted or suggested by your surgeon.
 The garment should fit snug but not too tight that you have trouble breathing or you develop wounds or blisters from the compression.
 Wear your garment at all times except for when you are showering or to wash it.
 This will help with minimizing swelling and help in contouring the body.

 - Driving.
 Do NOT operate a vehicle or make important decisions until you have been off pain medications for 24 hours.
 Use good judgment.
 After being off pain medications automobile travel can be resumed, although frequent breaks are needed approximately every 2 hours to prevent blood pooling and clots.